cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ProtectionGroupsApi.md

 id = "id_example" # str | Specifies a unique id of the Protection Group. run_id = "4:072888001528021798096225500850762068629" # str | Specifies a unique run id of the Protection Group run. object_id = "objectId_example" # str | Specifies the id of the object for which errors/warnings are to be returned.
+access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Get the CSV of errors/warnings for a given run and an object.
 	client.protection_groups.get_run_errors_report(id, run_id, object_id)
+except ApiException as e:
+	print("Exception when calling ProtectionGroupsApi->get_run_errors_report: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Get the CSV of errors/warnings for a given run and an object.
+	client.protection_groups.get_run_errors_report(id, run_id, object_id, access_cluster_id=access_cluster_id, region_id=region_id)
 except ApiException as e:
 	print("Exception when calling ProtectionGroupsApi->get_run_errors_report: %s\n" % e)
 ```